Safety Gloves & Hand Protection at RSEA Safety - The Safety Experts!

 Relevant Australian standard: AS/NZS 2161.3:1998

-This standard applies to all kinds of protective gloves in respect of physical and mechanical aggressions caused by abrasion, blade cut, puncture and tearing.
+This standard applies to all kinds of protective gloves, including mechanics gloves, in respect of physical and mechanical aggressions caused by abrasion, blade cut, puncture and tearing.
 Protection against mechanical hazards is expressed by a pictogram followed by four numbers (performance levels), each representing test performance against a specific hazard.
 The ‘mechanical risks’ pictogram is accompanied by a four digit code:

 A. Abrasion Resistance